impanset/impanset.github.io/stpg.md

     <p>"Contemporary Set Theorey" is a series of mini-worldshops that prioritize content over the traditional focus
       on results or individual speakers.
 These workshops highlight futuristic developments in set theory, valuing strength, simplicity, aesthetics, expandability, applicability, sustainability, and extendability.
-With an emphasis on smooth knowledge transfer, the series is designed to inspire and engage participants at all career stages, fostering a dynamic academic dialogue.”
+With an emphasis on smooth knowledge transfer, the series is designed to inspire and engage participants at all career stages, fostering a dynamic academic dialogue.”</p>
-      The events are organised by R. Mohammadpour and G. Sargsyan.</p>
+ <p>Organizers: R. Mohammadpour and G. Sargsyan</p>
   </div>

 </div>